 The Center for Medical Research and Education was established to support collaborative use of advanced equipment for life science.
-Technical staff persons in the center proactively provide technical support for research and student education.
+Academic and technical staff members proactively provide technical support for research and student education.

 Genome Editing Research and Development (R&D) Center The center was founded in 2016 to support scientists using and developing genome editing tools.
 The center has been divided into different departments responsible for different tasks.
 The Research Support Core Facility screens genomically edited cells, and the Animal Models Core Facility creates model animals using genome editing techniques in collaboration with the Reproductive Engineering Unit in the Institute of Experimental Animal Sciences.

 This Center is the first research institution in Japan to specialize in twin research.Partnering with leading twin research institutions in Japan and around the world, it aims to advance the field of preventive medicine-the paramount of medical research-through precise analyses of environmental factors.We conduct innovative research in multidisciplinary approaches,in collaboration with education, behavioral science, psychology, and social sciences.